 Two Minutes to Midnight 1953 – The Year of Living Dangerously

-January, 1953.
-It is eight years on from the most destructive conflict in human history and the Cold War has entered its most deadly phase.
-An Iron Curtain has descended across Europe, and hostilities between the United States and the Soviet Union have turned hot on the Korean peninsula, as the two powers clash in an intractable and bloody proxy war.
+January 1953.
+Eight years on from the most destructive conflict in human history, the Cold War enters its deadliest phase.
+An Iron Curtain has descended across Europe, and hostilities have turned hot on the Korean peninsula as the United States and Soviet Union clash in an intractable and bloody proxy war.

 Meanwhile, the pace of the nuclear arms race has become frenetic.
 The Soviet Union has finally tested its own atom bomb, as has Britain.
-But in the middle of the Pacific Ocean, the United States has detonated its first thermonuclear device, dwarfing the destruction unleashed on Hiroshima and Nagasaki at the end of the Second World War.
+But in the middle of the Pacific Ocean, the United States has detonated its first thermonuclear device, dwarfing the destruction unleashed on Hiroshima and Nagasaki.

-For the first time the Doomsday Clock is set at two minutes to midnight, with the chances of a man-made global apocalypse becoming increasingly likely.
-As the Cold War powers square up in political and military battles around the globe, every city has become a potential battleground and every citizen a target.
+For the first time, the Doomsday Clock is set at two minutes to midnight, with the risk of a man-made global apocalypse increasingly likely.
+As the Cold War powers square up, every city has become a potential battleground and every citizen a target.
 1953 is set to be a year of living dangerously.